 about Kate

-Born in Oklahoma and raised in Arkansas, Kate is a citizen of the Chickasaw Nation with Choctaw heritage and a member of the Tulsa chapter of Matriarch.
+Born in Oklahoma and raised in Arkansas, Kate is a citizen of the Chickasaw Nation with Choctaw heritage and an alumnus member of the Tulsa chapter of Matriarch.
 She lives with her family on a mountainside outside of Fayetteville, where she enjoys hiking, tending a large garden, and playing with dog Norbert and cat Pippin.
-She also co-owns Natural State Treehouses and occasionally sells woodworking and fiber arts as Kate Hart Studio.
+She also co-owns Natural State Treehouses and sells beadwork and fiber arts as Kate Hart Studio.
 Her literary work is represented by Alexandra Levick at Writers House.

 press